jpuellma/whiteboard/README.md

 _want_.

-In almost any conceivable solution involving self-service deployments by developers into an AWS environment, there will need o be some kind of traffic cop mechanism put in place between the user and the cloud platform to prevent clobbering of resources or, worse, production systems.
+In almost any conceivable solution involving self-service deployments by developers into an AWS environment, there will need to be some kind of traffic cop mechanism put in place between the user and the cloud platform to prevent clobbering of resources or, worse, production systems.